 Published: 01 November 2012

-... at the top, followed by muscle and tendon traumas, followed by ligament, bone, and joint conditions.)
-The first step in the impairment rating (IR) process, after determination of permanency at maximum medical improvement (MMI) , is to assign the diagnosis and pick the appropriate impairment class within...
+... cases.
+Figure 3 Methodology Used in Determining Diagnosis-based Impairment (DBI) in the Spine Chapter The first step in the impairment rating (IR) process, after determination of permanency at maximum medical improvement (MMI) , is to assign the diagnosis and pick the appropriate...